 For example, if you have the domains “example.com” and “example.de” (and WPML is deactivated) you should see the same content when you visit any of these domains.

-Once the hosting company has pointed the German domain to the WordPress installation, you need to return to your site and in the admin, go to WPML → Languages.
+Once the hosting company has pointed the German domain to the WordPress installation, you need to return to your site and from the admin, go to WPML → Languages.

 Scroll down to the Language URL format section and select A different domain per language.